sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 Time: CPU 8.86 s, Wall: 9.79 s
 }}}

+I (=William) started a small calculation going of dimensions of spaces with character for weights <= 16 and for each space computing the dimension of the cuspidal, eisenstein, new, and p-new for each p parts.
+It's here: http://sage.math.washington.edu/home/wstein/db/days17/dimension_character/

 == Compute the exact torsion subgroup of J0(N) for as many N as possible ==

 See http://nt.sagenb.org/home/pub/21/ for some work in this direction by Stein and Yazdani.